PHP is a server-side scripting language used to create web pages written in HTML.

 To make things easier for you, here’s a list of the best online courses and other resources for learning PHP I’ve come across!

-Team Treehouse offers a nice selection of different web development courses that are well suited for beginners.
+Team Treehouse offers a massive selection of different web development courses that are well suited for beginners.
 Their PHP courses pair nicely with the HTML and CSS courses, for instance.

 - PHP Track – this is a complete track or learning path for beginners interested in learning PHP.
 The course includes an introduction to HTML and CSS, since those are closely intertwined with PHP in most web development projects.
 The course includes a cool project at the end, where you build a basic media library website using PHP.
 The project is a great stepping stone for further, more advanced projects of your own!